yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Overview

-- Describe the dungeon's original purpose, its construction, and finally its ruination.
+1. Define the dungeon's original purpose, its construction, and finally its ruination.
-- Describe the dungeon's NPCs and Factions, including their unique traits and agendas.
+2. Define the dungeon's NPCs and Factions, including their unique traits and agendas.
-- Finalize the dungeon theme.
+3. Finalize the dungeon theme.
-- Create the map.
+4. Create the map.
-- Stock the dungeon's rooms.
+5. Stock the dungeon's rooms.

 ### History